Atlanta Spinal Cord Injury Lawyer

 Not surprisingly, this life-altering injury often causes mental and emotional turmoil.
 The injured person may experience shock, depression, anxiety, and anger – sometimes all at once.
 Physical pain and parasthesias can increase the sense of psychological suffering.

 Like the physical effects of a spinal cord injury, the psychological effects can cause severe impairments.
 Treatment such as therapy or medications may be required to help a patient regain mental or emotional health, and compensation for pain and suffering may be necessary.

 Help After a Spinal Cord Injury

-If you or someone you love is dealing with the effects of a spinal cord injury, please don't hesitate to call the compassionate Georgia spinal cord injury attorneys at the Law Offices of Wayne Grant, P.C.
+If you or someone you love is dealing with the effects of a spinal cord injury, please don't hesitate to call the compassionate Marietta spinal cord injury attorneys at the Law Offices of Wayne Grant, P.C.
 We can help you get the compensation you need to handle the physical, mental, and emotional effects of your injury, allowing you to live the fullest life possible.
 Contact us today to learn more.